-I was very glad that neither of us were driving as it was a lot less stressful.
-Blair, our photography guide for the trip, knew exactly where he could pull over to let the buses (yes, buses!) pass, which is good as the drop off this ledge like road is about 100 meters.
-Some areas you are actually going through a carved out rock.
-They were able to create these drive throughs by drilling holes and filling them with water.
-After the ice formed in the winter, the spring warm up made it easy to pry the rocks apart.
+I was very glad that neither of us was driving as it was a lot less stressful.
+Blair, our photography guide for the trip, knew exactly where he could pull over to let the buses (yes, buses!) pass, which is good as the drop off this ledge-like road is about 100 meters.
+In some areas, you are actually going through a carved-out rock.
+They were able to create these drive-throughs by drilling holes and filling them with water.
+After the ice formed in the winter, the spring warm-up made it easy to pry the rocks apart.
 Ingenious.

 The drive was beautiful, cutting through a colorful golden canyon with a bright green river below, and you can see why it is rated as one of the best tourist destinations.
 There are large areas of dead trees and Blair explained how the pine trees are from America and multiply by seed like crazy.
 They come in with helicopters and kill huge areas of the trees and let them die in place.
 They leave them where they are and they replenish the soil.
 The mountains are naturally covered in grasses, and they try very hard to keep and return the mountains to that state.

 We drove over Skippers Bridge and wound our way through a forest that led to the remnants of Skippers Township, once the largest gold settlement on the Shotover River.
-Remaining in this small town was the schoolhouse and a few outbuildings.
-You can camp here and there are many trails surrounding the town that go through the canyon.
-In sharp contrast to old time mining, Skippers Canyon was a location for the Ford of Bruinen in the lord of the Rings.
+Remaining in this small town were the schoolhouse and a few outbuildings.
+You can camp here and there are many trails surrounding the town that goes through the canyon.
+In sharp contrast to old-time mining, Skippers Canyon was a location for the Ford of Bruinen in the lord of the Rings.

 Since we are still in Otago Wine Country, we need to stop at one more winery.
 Brennan winery is where we find ourselves for the last wine stop in this area.
 Not our favorite so we actually left without a bottle!